DaoCloud/DaoCloud-docs/docs/en/docs/baize/best-practice/deploy-nfs-in-worker.md

 into datasets, users can manage various types of data in datasets so that training tasks can directly use the data in the dataset.

-When remote data is not within the working cluster, datasets provide the capability to automatically preheat data, supporting data preheating from sources such as `Git`, `S3`, `HTTP`, `NFS` to the local cluster.
+When remote data is not within the worker cluster, datasets provide the capability to automatically preheat data, supporting data preheating from sources such as `Git`, `S3`, `HTTP`, `NFS` to the local cluster.